 We are one of the nation's fastest growing homebuilders engaged in the design and construction of entry-level homes in high growth markets in Texas, Arizona, Florida and Georgia.
 Our business model is based on skillfully building and selling high quality, entry-level homes in attractive locations that include well-designed floor plans with features that appeal to renters.
-We focus on converting renters of apartments and single-family homes into homeowners by offering homes at affordable prices in affordable locations and by utilizing a well-established sales and marketing approach, a culture of customer service excellence and a highly efficient construction process.
-Our strategy has driven our industry-leading asset turnover and returns on capital.
+We focus on converting renters of apartments and single-family homes into homeowners by offering superior value at affordable prices in affordable locations and by utilizing a well-established sales and marketing approach, a culture of customer service excellence and a highly efficient construction process.
+Our strategy has driven our industryleading build times, inventory turnover and returns on capital.
 We intend to expand within our existing markets and into new markets where we identify opportunities to build homes that meet our profit and return objectives.

-Since commencing operations in 2003, we have constructed and sold over 4,000 homes, have been profitable every year despite the housing downturn, and have never taken an inventory impairment.
+Since commencing operations in 2003, we have constructed and sold over 5,000 homes, have been profitable every year despite the housing downturn, and have never taken an inventory impairment.
 According to Builder magazine, we were the only homebuilder among the 200 largest U.S. homebuilders to report closings and revenue growth from 2006 to 2008 when the housing market experienced a significant decline.
-We increased our revenue from \$50.5 million in 2010 to \$76.2 million in 2012, and we increased our closings from 402 homes in 2010 to 536 homes in 2012.
-Among our public homebuilder peers, we had one of the highest revenue and closings growth between 2010 and 2012.
+We increased our revenue from \$55.3 million (\$50.5 million for our predecessor) in 2010 to \$143.4 million (\$76.2 million for our predecessor) in 2012, representing a compound annual growth rate of 61.0% (20.2% for our predecessor).
+We increased our closings from 439 homes in 2010 to 1,062 homes in 2012.
+Among our public homebuilder peers, we had the highest revenue and closings growth between 2010 and 2012.
+Since 2010, we achieved profitability within six months of our first home closings in each of our new communities in these markets.